|

 But Quayle assumed that Hyson was happily married, and said nothing.

-him at first, but he divorced his wife, and, eventually, they married
+at first, but he divorced his wife, and, eventually, they married on June 3,

-1914 in Chicago, only child of the American-born musical comedy star
+only child of the American-born musical comedy star Dorothy Dickson

 husband, Carl Constantine Heisen, a noted ballroom dancer.
 Her acting